aluxnimm/outlookcaldavsynchronizer/README.md

 ### Synology NAS settings ###

+When test settings for you synology NAS profile, you can ignore the warning "The specified Url does not support calendar queries.
+Some features like time range filter may not work!".
+But a user reported, that "Disable directory browsing" setting **must not** be enabled for the calendar folder for proper syncing.

 For Synology NAS with SSL support use port 5006 and the following settings in your NAS:
 In Synology DSM Navigate to control panel > Terminal & SNMP Select Enable SSH
 Then enter Advanced Settings and set it to High
 Now it will work on port 5006 with https.

 ### Autodiscovery ###